 The trace with tissue or other tracing paper BOTH top and bottom pieces, meeting at where you drew the line.
 Add a seam allowance to both top lace and bottom shirt pattern pieces.

 See how the top and bottom overlap at where the lace will meet?
+With right sides together you will sew the lace to the top of the front and back pieces before sewing the rest of the shirt.

 You can add lace cuffs as well..